 PROVIDING PATHWAYS OUT OF POVERTY

 For many men, women, and families who are homeless, the first step to getting off the streets is connecting with us.
-In the 2017-2018 fiscal year alone, Primavera provided tangible pathways out of poverty that impacted about 7,700 people living in Southern Arizona — people who wanted to improve their lives.
-Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four vital areas of support through 1) SURVIVAL, 2) STABILITY, 3) SECURITY, and 4) SUSTAINABILITY.
+Primavera provides tangible pathways out of poverty and annually serves 14,000 to 16,000 people living in Southern Arizona — people who want to improve their lives.
+Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses and the public sector, we offer vital areas of support to help our participants break the cycles of poverty and homelessness.